junxit/us-congress-bills-114/metadata.md

 - 2016-06-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3998)
 - 2016-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3998)
 - 2016-06-22 — Received in the Senate.
+- 2016-06-29 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.